Board of Directors

 - U.S. Bank

-Alison Atkins is the Chief Technology and Cyber Counsel and Vice President/Assistant General Counsel at U.S. Bank and is home-based in Eagle, Colorado.
+Alison Atkins is the Associate General Counsel & Senior Vice President / Chief Technology and Cybersecurity Counsel at U.S. Bank and is home-based in Eagle, Colorado.
 Alison is the primary legal adviser to U.S. Bank’s Chief Technology Officer and the Chief Information Security Officer, and their senior executives, focusing on cyber incident response, regulatory and legal compliance relating to technology and data/information security, contract negotiations and escalations, and third-party risk management.
 Prior to joining U.S. Bank, she was a member of the Capital One’s Cyber Legal Team, serving as Senior Counsel/Senior Manager.

 Alison began her legal career in the U.S. Army Judge Advocate Corps, serving in South Korea, Iraq, Uzbekistan, Afghanistan, Germany, and throughout the United States.
 She held various roles including Legislative and Investigative Counsel, Deputy Staff Judge Advocate, Chief of Military Justice, Prosecutor, and Special Victim Prosecutor, where she was one of 25 elite prosecutors responsible for sexual assault, digital exploitation of children, and felony domestic violence cases.